 The Lassen County 4-H Youth Development Program offers many fun and educational activities for its members.
-When you join a community club, you can make new friends, learn about raising animals, be involved in making a difference in our community, learn public speaking and record-keeping skills, participate in the county fair and 4-H camp, create things for everyone to enjoy, and go on exciting trips!
+When you join a community club, you can make new friends, learn about raising animals, be involved in making a difference in our community, learn public speaking and record-keeping skills, participate in the Lassen County Fair and 4-H camp, create things for everyone to enjoy, and go on exciting trips!

 Club activities occur after school, in the evenings, and on weekends.
-Some project groups meet once a week.
-Others meet once or twice a month.
+Club meetings are held once a month and project meetings are held once a month or less.
 The purpose of these meetings is to guide the members in gaining knowledge, attitudes, skills, and habits needed to complete their work successfully.
 Project manuals and guides, reports, and record forms are available.